kokiez/raydium-convert-SOLorTokens/README.md

 You can extract the solana swap from my solana-sniper project.
 [Click me](https://github.com/kokiez/solana-sniper/tree/main/raydium)

 # Raydium Compute Tokens or SOL
-The script will do the following conversions:
+The script will approximate the following:
-  1. Convert SOL to Tokens
+  1. Approximate SOL to Tokens
-  2. Convert Tokens to SOL
+  2. Approximate Tokens to SOL

-## Donations
-If you find this script useful, consider making a donation.

-Solana Wallet Address: `KoqQCqxD2ca1St64U4Sc3tBnNfXo6761dETUK4dSpDt`
+It is same as getting price from birdeye or dexscreener vs approximating directly how much your invested sol is worth now.

 ## Contact
 For any business inquiries or support, please reach out to us: